glowieframework/glowie-website/documentation/v1.x/basic-application-modules/request.md

 In order to manage and work with this requests, Glowie has the `Glowie\Core\Http\Request` class.
 This class has useful methods to help you handle every kind of request your application receives.

 From a controller or middleware, you don't need to instantiate this class to work with it, simply use `$this->request` property to directly access the `Request` object.
+If you want to retrieve the instance from other places, use the static `Rails::getRequest()` method.

 ### Retrieving request details
 In order to retrieve details about a request your application received, you can use the following functions: